Nor'easter: Difference from tropical cyclones

 Often, people mistake nor'easters for tropical cyclones and do not differentiate between the two weather systems.
 Nor'easters differ from tropical cyclones in that nor'easters are cold-core low-pressure systems, meaning that they thrive on drastic changes in temperature of Canadian air and warm Atlantic waters.
 Tropical cyclones are warm-core low-pressure systems, which means they thrive on purely warm temperatures.
 However, in rare cases, such as the 1991 Perfect Storm, a small tropical cyclone can develop inside the warm seclusion of an intense nor'easter if the sea surface temperatures are sufficiently warm.
-Nor'easters can rarely also turn into tropical or subtropical cyclones, such as 2021's Tropical Storm Wanda.
+Nor'easters can rarely also turn into tropical or subtropical cyclones, such as Tropical Storm Wanda in 2021.

 Difference from other extratropical storms

 A nor'easter is a strong extratropical cyclone, often experiencing explosive cyclogenesis.
 While this formation occurs in many places around the world, nor'easters are unique for their combination of northeast winds and moisture content of the swirling clouds.
-Nearly similar conditions sometimes occur during winter in the Pacific Northeast (northern Japan and northwards) with winds from NNW.
+Similar conditions sometimes occur during winter in the Pacific Northeast (northern Japan and northwards) with winds from NNW.
 In Europe, similar weather systems with such severity are hardly possible; the moisture content of the clouds is usually not high enough to cause flooding or heavy snow, although northeasterly winds can be strong.